WALNUT CREEK EDUCATION FOUNDATION TK-12

 WCEF + YOU @ Las Lomas High SCHOOL (9th - 12th)

-Your donation to WCEF ensures our Knights have the mental health support and the robust course selection
+Your donation to WCEF ensures our Knights have support through the Wellness Center and the robust course selection

 needed to remain competitive and graduate with confidence.

-Here's a sample schedule for each of the four years at Las Lomas to help illustrate what education at the high school level looks like with (and without) private donations from the community.
+Here's a sample schedule for each of the four years at Las Lomas to help illustrate what education at the high school level looks like with (and without) your donations to WCEF.

 Picture